fm140905/CFDQt/CFD methods.md

 ## Particle Tracking

 ### Delta-tracking algorithm
-Delta-tracking algorithm is used to sample the distance that the particle will travel along its current moving direction before the next interaction happens.
+Delta-tracking algorithm is used to sample the distance that the particle will travel along its current moving direction before the next interaction happens [1].
 Let $u_{max}(E)$ be the maximum of the total macroscopic cross-sections of all materials, where $E$ is the particle's energy.
 The distance is sampled as follows:

 1. Let the particle move by a distance $d = -\ln(\xi)/u_{max}(E)$, where $\xi$ is random number sampled from $U(0,1)$.
 2. If the particle is not in ROI, exit.